Mandatory Immunization Requirements for

 How should the forms be completed if the student is younger than 18 years of age?

-Please have a parent or guardian sign the “consent to treat” at the bottom of the first page.
+Please have a parent or guardian sign the “consent to treat” at the bottom of the Health History page.
 Until this is signed (or the student turns 18), the student will be unable to receive treatment from the Health Center.